Outdoor Reset Explained

 Note: Not all ODR controls will have all the parameters listed above.

-Let's determine how to get the above information
+Let's determine how to gather the above information

 1. We can help you with the heat loss.
 You can contact us on the home page or heat loss tab

 2. Measure the amount of radiation.
 You will need to calculate the heat output from your system.
 Measure only the element of the copper tube baseboard, not all the piping within the cover.
 Measure all the cabinet convector's width, depth, and height.
 Determine the sq. ft. of cast iron radiation.
-When you have this information, there are charts available in our CHARTS & GRAPHS tab to help calculate the water temperature required for your system.
+When you have this information, charts are available in our CHARTS & GRAPHS tab to help you calculate the water temperature required for your system.
 We can also assist with this if you purchase a PREMIUM heat loss.
-That will give BTU output per sq. ft. of radiation.
+That will provide the BTU output per square foot of radiation.
 We then use another set of charts to calculate water temperature.

 2a.
 Hydro air systems the minimum water temperature should be 130F to 135F and the maximum will normally be about 160f - 180f.

 2b.
-If the system is a coppertube baseboard, I would normally suggest a minimum water temperature of 120F to 125F and a maximum of 160F - 180F
+If the system is a coppertube baseboard, I would normally suggest a minimum water temperature of 120F and a maximum of 160F - 180F

 2c.
 Cast iron radiation systems the minimum should be 100f to 110f and a maximum of 160f.

 2d.
 All the above water temperatures are general settings.
-Actual and more fuel savings are dependent on the building heat loss and the amount of radiation in the system.
+Actual and additional fuel savings depend on the building's heat loss and the amount of radiation in the system.

 3. Boiler design temperature varies by boiler build.
-You have cast iron equipment, which requires warmer water temperature or less flow due to condensing boilers, unless you have a mod/con boiler, which is designed to condense.
+You have cast-iron equipment, which requires a warmer water temperature or less flow due to condensing boilers, unless you have a mod/con boiler, which is designed to condense.
 The lower the water temperature required for your system, the better choice is the newer mod/con boilers because the cooler the water temperature, the more efficient the boiler operates.

 4. The boiler start temperature will normally be the same as the thermostat setting, although it may not be.
 This sets the bottom parameter for the heating curve.

 5. The outdoor start temperature will normally be set the same as the thermostat setting.
-This is the outdoor air temperature where the heating curve starts.
+This is the outdoor air temperature at which the heating curve begins.
 This is normally the same as the building temperature.

 6. The outdoor design temperature is the temperature we used to calculate the heat loss.
 We use the ASHRAE design temperature recommendations for your area.
 The outdoor design temperature is the average coldest outdoor temperature for your area.

 7. Boiler design temperature is the highest water temperature you want to see in the system at the coldest outside temperature.
-This setting is dependent on the amount and type of radiation and your heat loss.
+This setting is dependent on the amount and type of radiation, as well as your heat loss.

 9. Boiler delay is how long the control will wait until the second boiler is started.
 This is normally adjustable from 30 seconds to 4 minutes or more, depending on the manufacturer.
 Not all outdoor reset controls have this option.

 10. Warm weather shutdown (WWSD) is an option, which is nice for commercial buildings and apartments.
-It will turn the boiler(s) off when the outdoor air temperature warms up above this setting.
-If there is a heat demand from the thermostat, the boiler will ignore it.
+It will turn the boiler(s) off when the outdoor air temperature exceeds this setting.
+If the thermostat requests heat, the boiler will ignore it.
 It is usually set between 65F and 68F.
 If the thermostat is set at 70º, the WWSD is 68F, and the outside air temperature is 71º, the boiler(s) will not turn on.
 Not all outdoor reset controls have this option.

-The building had 1600 sq. ft. of cast iron radiation.
-With a heat loss of 144,235 and 1600 sq ft of radiation, we just need to do some simple math.
+The building used to have a gravity hot-water system decades ago, with 1,600 sq. ft. of cast-iron radiators split into 4 zones.
+With a heat loss of 144,235 and 1600 sq ft of radiation, we need to do some simple math.
 Heat loss of 144,235/1600 sq. ft. of cast iron radiation = 90 BTUs per square foot of radiation.
 We calculated the water temperature from this chart.
+Find the heat loss per sq. ft. of radiation (90) and go up to determine the water temperature.

-We removed the old boiler, reduced the boiler size from 225k to 160 BTUs to match the new heat loss.
-We used two 80,000btu New Yorker oil-fired boilers and a Taco SR503-EXP multi-zone relay, including a Taco PC-702 outdoor reset control.
+After doing this calculation, we removed the old boiler, reduced the boiler size from 225k to 160 BTUs to match the new heat loss.
+We used two 80,000 BTU New Yorker oil-fired boilers and a Taco SR503-EXP multi-zone relay, including a Taco PC-702 outdoor reset control.

 If the temperature today were 25F, the reset control would use a target temperature of about 123F for the system supply water temperature.
-If you raised the water temperature on the left and redrew the line to the new maximum temperature, the water temperature would go higher.
+If you raised the water temperature on the left and redrawn the line to the new maximum temperature, the water temperature would increase.
 The lower the water temperature setting, the more fuel is saved.
 I must repeat myself here and remind you to be careful of lower water settings with cast iron boilers without the proper boiler protection

 Let's take a look at the outdoor curve from the way it was shipped (factory default) and what system water temps we would have been operating at.
 On a 20-degree day, you can see that the system water temperature is almost 30 degrees cooler.
 This will use less fuel.
 We need to calculate the heating curves by doing the heat losses and measuring the radiation, and readjust the curves for each job as explained above.

-Here is a Blank ODR Worksheet (pictured below) you can print out and play with changing outdoor air temps and water temps.
-If this is in your own home, you can change the settings and fine-tune your system.
-Prints best in Landscape Mode.
+You can print a Blank ODR Worksheet and play with changing outdoor air temps and water temps.
+If this issue occurs in your own home, you can adjust the settings and fine-tune your system.

 Disclaimer: The information found on this The website is for informational purposes only.
 All preventive maintenance, service, and installations should be reviewed on a per-job basis.
-Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website, as it should be reviewed by a professional.
+Any work performed Maintenance of your heating system should be performed only by qualified, experienced personnel.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website, as it should be reviewed by a professional.